Listen Get

 Governance can be modeled as a source coding problem.
 Let \(\mathcal{P}\) be the true distribution of societal preferences over \(m\) issues.
 The mechanism must encode \(\mathcal{P}\) into a signal transmitted to the allocation engine.

-The flatline of democracy: Public support (0% to 100%) has near-zero impact on the probability of policy adoption (flat at ~30%), whereas elite support strongly correlates with adoption.
-Data from Gilens and Page (2014).
+The flatline of democracy: Public support (0 percent to 100 percent) has near-zero impact on the probability of policy adoption (flat at ~30 percent), whereas elite support strongly correlates with adoption.
+Data from150.

 Proposition 1 (Information Loss in Candidate Voting): Let \(D_{KL}(P || Q)\) be the Kullback-Leibler divergence between true welfare preferences \(P\) and enacted policy \(Q\).
 As \(N \to \infty\): \[ E[D_{KL}(P || Q_{RAPPA})] \ll E[D_{KL}(P || Q_{Rep})] \] Argument (Sketch): By the Data Processing Inequality, post-processing (policymaking) cannot increase information. \(Q_{Rep}\) is derived from a signal with near-zero mutual information \(I(P; V_{Rep})\) due to quantization. \(Q_{RAPPA}\) is derived from a sufficient statistic of the pairwise matrix \(\mathbf{A}\), where \(I(P; \mathbf{A})\) approaches \(H(P)\) as empirical sampling density increases.

-A fundamental result in Public Choice Theory is the Median Voter Theorem (Downs 1957), which states that under majority rule, outcomes converge to the preferences of the median voter, \(v_{median}\).
+A fundamental result in Public Choice Theory is the Median Voter Theorem151, which states that under majority rule, outcomes converge to the preferences of the median voter, \(v_{median}\).

 Total Governance Loss \(L_{Gov}\) can be decomposed into Aggregation Loss (failure to aggregate preferences) and Agency Loss (corruption/misalignment).